This delicious recipe for costillas de puerco will have you licking the plate for every last drop.

 The ribs and red salsa are so amazing that all they really need to accompany it is some simple white rice and some corn tortillas to help sop up the crazy delicious salsa.

-I really hope you enjoy this recipe.
-It’s one of my favorites!
+I really hope you enjoyed todays recipe.

 These pork ribs are simmered in an amazing red salsa that will have you licking your fingers!